FBI expresses 'grave concerns' over Republican memo's accuracy

 Testifying in November before the House of Representatives Intelligence Committee, Page said he met with Russian government officials during a July 2016 trip he took to Moscow while he was a foreign policy adviser to Trump’s campaign.
 He said he made the “benign” visit as a private citizen, according to the interview transcript.

 The sources said the memo was misleading because all the dossier excerpts used in the application had been confirmed by U.S. or allied intelligence and law enforcement agencies.
-Moreover, said the sources, who requested anonymity, the application was based largely on material collected and verified by U.S. intelligence agencies.
+Moreover, said the sources, the application was based largely on material collected and verified by U.S. intelligence.

 Under the Foreign Intelligence Surveillance Act, the government must report to the court every 90 days to show that a warrant was producing valuable foreign intelligence information to justify continuing an overseas eavesdropping operation on an American citizen.

-Additional reporting by Mark Hosenball, Steve Holland, Susan Heavey, Katanga Johnson, Doina Chiacu, Sarah N. Lynch and Dustin Volz; Editing by Bernadette Baum and Peter Cooney
+Additional reporting by Mark Hosenball, Steve Holland, Susan Heavey, Katanga Johnson, Doina Chiacu, Sarah N. Lynch, Dustin Volz, Steve Holland and Patricia Zengerle; Editing by Peter Cooney and Richard Pullin